Causal Theories of Mental Content

 Content is what is said, asserted, thought, believed, desired, hoped for, etc. Mental content is the content had by mental states and processes.
 Causal theories of mental content attempt to explain what gives thoughts, beliefs, desires, and so forth their contents.
 They attempt to explain how thoughts can be about things.

 Although one might find precursors to causal theories of mental content scattered throughout the history of philosophy, the current interest in the topic was spurred, in part, by perceived inadequacies in “similarity” or “picture” theories of mental representation.
 Where meaning and representation are asymmetric relations—that is, a syntactic item “X” might mean or represent X, but X does not (typically) mean or represent “X”—similarity and resemblance are symmetric relations.
 Dennis Stampe (1977), who played an important role in initiating contemporary interest in causal theories, drew attention to related problems.
-Consider a photograph of identical twins.
+Consider a photograph of one of two identical twins.
 What makes it a photo of Judy, rather than her identical twin Trudy?
 By assumption, it cannot be the similarity of the photo to one twin rather than the other, since the twins are identical.
 Moreover, one can have a photo of Judy even though the photo happens not to look very much like her at all.
 What apparently makes a photo of Judy a photo of Judy is that she was causally implicated, in the right way, in the production of the photo.
 Reinforcing the hunch that causation could be relevant to meaning and representation is the observation that there is a sense in which the number of rings in a tree stump represents the age of the tree when it died and that the presence of smoke means fire.
-The history of contemporary developments of causal theories of mental content consists largely of specifying what it is for something to be causally implicated in the right way in the production of meaning and refining the sense in which smoke represents fire to the sense in which a person's thoughts, sometimes at least, represent the world.
+The history of contemporary developments of causal theories of mental content consists largely of specifying what it is for something to be causally implicated in the right way in the production of meaning and refining the sense in which smoke represents fire to the sense in which a person’s thoughts, sometimes at least, represent the world.

 If one wanted to trace a simple historical arc for recent causal theories, one would have to begin with the seminal 1977 paper by Dennis Stampe, “Toward a Causal Theory of Linguistic Representation.”
 Among the many important features of this paper is its having set much of the conceptual and theoretical stage to be described in greater detail below.
 It drew a contrast between causal theories and “picture theories” that try to explain representational content by appeal to some form of similarity between a representation and the thing represented.
 It also drew attention to the problem of distinguishing the content determining causes of a representation from adventitious non-content determining causes.
 So, for example, one will want “X” to mean dogs because dogs causes dogs, but one does not want “X” to mean blow-to-the-head, even though blows to the head might cause the occurrence of an “X”.
 (Much more of this will be described below.)
 Finally, it also provided some attempts to address this problem, such as an appeal to the function a thing might have.